Table of Contents

 While cocaine itself is metabolized and leaves the body quickly, its metabolites like benzoylecgonine stick around for much longer.
 The time cocaine stays in your system depends on several factors, including how much and how often you use it, your metabolism, and the type of drug test used.

 - Urine tests: Cocaine metabolites can be found in urine for 2 to 4 days after use.
-How long does cocaine stay in your pee may be influenced by heavy or frequent use, leading to positive tests for a week or more.
+Heavy or frequent use may lead to positive tests for a week or more.

 - Blood tests: Cocaine is detectable in blood for a shorter time – usually up to 48 hours after use.